charlygarcia120/charlygarcia120/README.md

 love to work with some old tools for  data science and Web development (c,c++,awk, perl, php, phyton).
 For database i love to use firebase, Mysql, flat files, postgress  and Oracle.
 I love to study ERPs, CRMs, SCMs, RPA  and all kind of software for optimization resources and process in enterprises.
-I have a student soul , and I am trying to learn every day in any opportunity.
+I have a student soul , and I am learning every day in any opportunity.

 **Languages and Tools:**